Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 3. See if it's fixed.
 4. Go to Step 1 if it's not fixed.

-This approach can be applied to any issues when there's no clue.
+This approach can be applied to any issue when there's no clue.

 <img src="/img/binary-search-in-practice-en.png" alt="binary search in practice comic" />